saeidalidadi/rj-calendar/README.md

 ## License

-rc-calendar is released under the MIT license.
+rj-calendar is released under the MIT license.